LauraLoe/testing/group2_SurvivalAnalysis.md

 #### Random Survival Forests

 Another feasible machine learning approach which can be used to avoid proportional constraint of Cox proportional hazard model is is the random survival forest (RSF).
-The random survival forest is defined as tree method that constructs an ensemble estimate for the cumulative hazard function. РЎonstructing ensembles from base learners, such as trees, can substantially improve prediction performance.
+The random survival forest is defined as tree method that constructs an ensemble estimate for the cumulative hazard function. Сonstructing ensembles from base learners, such as trees, can substantially improve prediction performance.
 [13]

 Basically, RSF computes a random forest using the log-rank test as the splitting criterion.
 It computes the cumulative hazards of the leaf nodes and averages them over the ensemble.